-The Red Willow technical report was prepared for Purepoint Uranium Group Inc. in compliance with National Instrument 43-101 following the guidelines specified by National Instrument 43-101F.
+The Red Willow technical report was prepared for Purepoint Uranium Group Inc. in compliance with National Instrument 43-101 following the guidelines specified by National Instrument 43-101F1.
 The purpose of this report is to evaluate the potential of the property to host uranium mineralization.

 Scott Frostad, P.Geo.
 Vice President of Purepoint Uranium Group Inc., is the qualified person responsible for the content of this report.
-Mr. Frostad has been involved with the Red Willow Project since January, 2006.
-His most recent visit to the site was on February 25th, 2014 during the last drill program.
+Mr. Frostad has been involved with the Red Willow Project since January, 2006 and his most recent visit to the site was in January, 2023 during the drill program.